httptoolkit/httptoolkit-website/src/docs/getting-started/intercepting.md

 For interception, HTTP Toolkit acts as an HTTP & HTTPS proxy.
 You can set it up manually to work with any HTTP client that supports proxies, and it also comes with automatic setup for many specific tools.

-To intercept traffic, open the 'Intercept' page of HTTP Toolkit (this is the initial page, if you've just only opened the application).
+To intercept traffic, open the 'Intercept' page of HTTP Toolkit (this is the initial page, if you've just opened the application).
 It looks like this:

 ![The HTTP Toolkit intercept page](../../images/intercept-screenshot.png)